Nonleptonic two-body decays of $\Lambda_b\rightarrow \Lambda_c \pi, \Lambda_cK$ in the perturbative QCD approach: Numerical results

 One can see that the two form factors are nearly equal as expected in the heavy quark limit.
 Our results are comparable with those calculated from other approaches.
 Most of the theoretical model calculations predict comparable values for the form factors ranging from 0.4 to 0.7.
 The main difference in various predictions from the LFQM are in the treatment of the light quarks inside baryons.
-The baryon quark-diquark picture is widespread adopted in Refs.~\cite{prd77014020,prd99054020,cpc42093101,prd100034025}, in which the two light spectator quarks in baryon is considered as a scalar of color anti-triplet.
+The baryon quark-diquark picture is widespread adopted in Refs.~\cite{prd77014020,prd99054020,cpc42093101,prd100034025}, in which the two light spectator quarks in baryon is considered as a scalar of color antitriplet.
 Instead, the authors of Ref.~\cite{epjc79540} treat each of the three constituent quarks in baryon as separate dynamic entities.
 It was shown that the quark-diquark picture works well for heavy baryons.
 Reference~\cite{prd104013005} worked in the triquark scheme, in which the three-body wave functions are based on the baryon spectroscopy.
 In addition, the relativistic quark model (RQM)~\cite{prd94073008}, the covariant confined quark model (CCQM)~\cite{prd91074001}, and the lattice QCD (LQCD)~\cite{prd92034503} also give similar predictions.
 In Ref.~\cite{prd75054017}, the so-called hybrid scheme is employed, in which the form factor in the region with large $q^2$ is derived in the framework of the HQET, while the small region is evaluated utilizing the conventional PQCD formalism, which is free from the endpoint singularity.
-The form factor $f_1$(or $g_1$\footnote{Note that the definition of $g_1$ in~\cite{prd75054017} differs from ours in sign.}) is parametrized in a satisfactory form as
+Their form factor $f_1$(or $g_1$\footnote{Note that the definition of $g_1$ in~\cite{prd75054017} differs from ours in sign.}) was parametrized in the so-called ``Isgur-Wise function,"